 There is a fee of $25.00 to reserve a space for up to 1 hour of use for a maximum of 50 people (larger groups will need multiple reservations, or to use a space in shifts).
 Groups are encouraged to include lunch or snack space needs on their group visit request form and/or contact the Museum as early as possible, as availability is limited.
 The Museum may not be able to accommodate lunches or snacks for groups who do not reserve a space before the day of the visit.

-Parking.
+Parking and Transportation.
 The Museum has a parking lot with spaces available for cars and vans to park free of charge.
 Parking spaces are available on a first come, first served basis.
+Please note there is a low bridge on Sibley Parkway and buses may not be able to pass underneath.

 Group organizers should make arrangements with van and/or bus drivers to drop off and pick up students from the Kato Engineering School Group Entrance on Lamm Street.
 Limited bus parking is available on Lamm Street on the side of the street closest to the Museum.